ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< /tabs >}}
 {{< hint warning >}}
 Saved value types should follow {{< newTab Parcelize "https://developer.android.com/kotlin/parcelize" >}} rules.
-Note that there is a mistake in that official document. `Set` is actually saved as `Serialziable` and can't keep `Parcelable`.
+Please note that there is a mistake in the official document. `Set` is actually saved as `Serialziable` and can't keep `Parcelable`.
 {{< /hint >}}
 {{< hint info >}}
-I strongly suggest using `Flow` instead of `LiveData`, though it takes some time to learn.
+I suggest to use `Flow` instead of `LiveData`, though it takes some time to learn.
 {{< /hint >}}
 {{< hint info >}}
 Rules below are same to `saveMutableStateFlow`, `saveMutableSharedFlow`, `saveMutableLiveData`, and not limited with